ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 # Debugging Blazor Components

+Debugging components is a lot more that just putting in some break pointa and checking values.
+Components operate in an async world.
+By the time you check a value in the debugger, it's may well have changed.

-I'll start this article with a short story.
+I'll start this article with a short coding story.
+This is a simple page to illustrate to debugging dilemna [and how myths can be born].

 ## My First Blazor Page

-This is a simple page to illustrate how myths can be born.
-You are making a database call to get some data and want to display *Loading* while it's happening.
-You're *keeping it simple*, steering well clear of the *async* dark art.
+  I'm making a database call to get some data and want to display *Loading* while it's happening.
+I'm *keeping it simple*, steering well clear of the *async* dark art.

-What you code is this.
+What I code is this.

-What you get is a blank screen and then *Loaded*: no *Loading*.

 ```csharp
 @page "/"